adobe/antialiased-cnns/README.md

 ex_tens = torch.Tensor(1,C,128,128)
 print(blurpool(ex_tens).shape) # 1xCx64x64 tensor
 ```

-More information about our provided models and how to use BlurPool is below.

 **Updates**
     - **(Oct 2020) Finetune** If you have a model and want to add antialiasing, you don't have to start over.
 I initialize the antialiased model with weights from baseline model, and finetune.
 Before, I was training from scratch.
 The results are better.